hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 --- | --- | --- | --- |
 Linked Data Proof VC  | `aries/ld-proof-vc@v1.0` | [`ld-proof-vc` attachment format](../0593-json-ld-cred-attach/README.md#ld-proof-vc-attachment-format) |
 Hyperledger Indy Credential | `hlindy/cred@v2.0` | [credential format](../0592-indy-attachments/README.md#credential-format)|

+#### Adopted Problem Report

+The [`problem-report message is adopted](../0035-report-problem/README.md) by this protocol. `problem-report` messages can be used by either party to indicate an error in the protocol.

+If the Issuer has indicated in the messages (`offer-credential` and/or `issue-credential`) that multiple credentials are available, the Holder may send a `problem-report` message in place of a `request-credential` to indicate it wants to end the protocol without further issuances.
+This provides the Holder with the ability to end a multiple issuance sequence.
+The Issuer may end such a sequence by issuing a credential with the `more_available` field set to `false` (implicitly or explicitly).

 #### Preview Credential